Astros vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 14 doubles, nine home runs, 22 walks and 38 RBI (66 total hits).
-He has swiped three bases.
+- Vladimir Guerrero Jr. has 67 hits with 14 doubles, nine home runs, 22 walks and 38 RBI.
+He's also stolen three bases.

 Guerrero Recent Games